 Australian Criminal Intelligence Commission

 The Australian Criminal Intelligence Commission (ACIC) is Australia’s national criminal intelligence agency.
 It was formed when the Australian Crime Commission and CrimTrac merged to form a new agency in July 2016.
-ACIC operates within the Department of Home Affairs portfolio.
-It investigates serious and organised crime in Australia and provides intelligence to state, territory and national law enforcement agencies.
+ACIC investigates serious and organised crime in Australia and provides intelligence to state, territory and national law enforcement agencies.

 Do I Have To Attend?

-Any person who receives a summons from the Australian Criminal Intelligence Commission must attend.
+Any person who receives a summons from the Australian Criminal Intelligence Commission must attend to give evidence.
 If the person does not attend in response to a summons, a warrant for their arrest may be issued under Section 31 of the Australian Crime Commission Act 2002.

-iIf you are called as a witness, you are required to take an oath or affirmation to tell the truth.
-You must answer all questions, and/or provide documents.
-If you don’t answer questions or hand over documents required you are in contempt of the Australian Criminal Intelligence Commission.
-If you give false or misleading evidence then under Section 33 of the Act, you may be convicted and receive a fine of 200 penalty units or five years imprisonment.
+The person will be asked to give evidence.
+They are required to take an oath or affirmation to tell the truth.
+They must answer all questions asked of them and/or provide any documents the summons has required them to produce.
+Failure to do so may result in a finding of contempt of the Australian Criminal Intelligence Commission.
+A person can be charged if they give false or misleading evidence then under Section 33 of the Act, The maximum penalty is 200 penalty units and/or five years imprisonment.

 Do I Need A Lawyer?